 The main symptom is blind spots in your vision that gradually get bigger.
 Eventually they will lead to total blindness that cannot be reversed.

 Rapid eye movements are not unusual.
-In fact, we experience rapid eye movements at night during our REM cycle.
+In fact, we experience rapid eye movements at night during our REM cycle of sleep.
 Rapid eye movements while awake, however, are a rare and unusual occurrence.

 This can be incredibly annoying as your eyes can never focus on one point for very long.
 Constant jumping around can also cause eye strain and headaches.
 Nystagmus may sometimes cause you to lose balance often or have trouble balancing yourself while standing for long periods of time.